 - Are other members of the family very short, or have others experienced growth delays?

-- Do you have your child's height marked on a measuring chart to show the doctor?
+- Do you have your child's height marked on a measuring chart that you brought with you?

-- Do you have photographs of your child at various ages to show the doctor?
+- Do you have photographs of your child at various ages that you brought with you?

 Talking to your doctor about dwarfism

-If your family doctor or pediatrician believes that your child exhibits signs of dwarfism, you may want to discuss the following questions:
+If your family doctor or pediatrician believes that your child exhibits signs of dwarfism, you may want to discuss these questions:

-- When will we know the results of the tests?
+- When will we learn the results of the tests?

 - What specialists will we need to see?

-- How will we screen for disorders or complications that are commonly associated with the type of dwarfism affecting my child?
+- How will you screen for disorders or complications that are commonly associated with the type of dwarfism affecting my child?

 - How will you monitor my child's health and development?